-When a tractor-trailer becomes the shape of a closing jackknife, the crash is commonly referred to as a jackknife accident.
-These are common and dangerous accidents that can turn your life upside-down.
-A jackknife accident can happen if a truck driver loses control of the vehicle and the trailer swings out and forms a 90 degree angle.
-The driver might be speeding and need to stop quickly because of traffic congestion on I-35 just north of San Antonio.
-In such situations, the trailer might begin to swing wide as the driver applies the brakes.
+When a tractor-trailer folds in on itself and forms the shape of a closing jackknife, it’s commonly referred to as a jackknife accident.
+These are common and dangerous accidents that can result in serious injuries or fatalities.
+A jackknife accident can happen if a truck driver loses control of the vehicle and the trailer swings out and forms a 90-degree angle.
+The driver might be speeding and need to stop quickly because of traffic congestion.
+In these situations, the trailer might begin to swing wide as the driver applies the brakes.
 The trailer could swing into the path of another vehicle, posing a threat to everyone sharing the road, or the truck may roll over.

-These accidents might happen when a driver loses control on a slick surface or fails to use caution during inclement weather.
-Such accidents also might occur when a driver fails to use caution while approaching a curve.
-The driver who is facing a potential jackknife accident can lock the steering axle brakes, lock the drive axles or lock the trailer axles.
-A trained driver should understand that evenly applying brake pressure to within 5 percent of locking the brakes is the way to avoid a jackknife.
+These accidents sometimes happen when a driver loses control on a slick surface or fails to use caution during inclement weather.
+Jackknife accidents also occur when a driver fails to use caution while approaching a curve.
+A truck driver facing a potential jackknife accident can lock the steering axle brakes, lock the drive axles, or lock the trailer axles.
+A trained driver should understand that evenly applying pressure to the brakes is the way to avoid a jackknife accident.

-If a truck driver is speeding, he runs the risk of causing a runaway trailer accident.
+When truck drivers speed, they run the risk of causing runaway trailer accidents.
 In these types of crashes, the speed of the trailer exceeds the speed of the truck.
-When this happens, the driver might lose control of the big rig and put everyone other vehicle sharing the road in harm's way.
+When this happens, the driver might lose control of the 18-wheeler and put everyone else on the road in danger.
 The brakes may fail, causing a high-speed collision.
-In some cases, the trailer might become detached from the cab, which can have a catastrophic impact on any motorist or pedestrian who happens to be nearby.
+In some cases, the trailer might become detached from the cab, which can have a disastrous impact on anyone who happens to be nearby.

-While speeding is one of the most common causes of a runaway trailer accident, there are other factors that could cause the accident.
-The trailer may be overloaded, which may lead to a blowout or brake failure.
-The trailer also could detach if the driver makes a sudden and unexpected turn.
+While speeding is one of the most common causes of runaway trailer accidents, there are other ways for them to happen.
+The trailer may be overloaded, which can lead to a blowout or brake failure.
+The trailer can detach if the driver makes a sudden or unexpected turn.
 If the truck is approaching a steep decline, the driver should use caution because the descent may lead to difficulty controlling the speed of the truck.
-The brakes may fail, causing a runaway trailer accident.
+Or perhaps the brakes failed, causing a runaway trailer accident.

 Accidents Involving Mexican Trucks

-Our truck accident lawyers understand how to represent clients injured in accidents involving Mexican trucks.
-If you or someone you know has been injured in an accident involving a truck from Mexico, call us immediately for a free consultation.
-In an instant, truck accidents can lead to catastrophic injuries, including brain injury, spinal cord injury, and fatal injuries that may be grounds for a wrongful death lawsuit.
+The truck accident lawyers from our San Antonio law firm understand how to represent clients injured in accidents involving Mexican trucks.
+If you or someone you know has been injured in an accident involving a truck from Mexico, contact us today for a free consultation.
+Our Spanish-speaking attorneys can explain your legal options and help you figure out the best course of action to take to get the compensation you’re entitled to.

 Truck Maintenance/Defective Equipment

-Independent haulers and nationwide logistics companies are required to keep maintenance records to show that they have taken steps to prevent maintenance problems like truck brake failure or tire blowouts.
+Independent haulers and nationwide logistics companies are required to keep maintenance records showing they have taken steps to prevent maintenance problems, like truck brake failure or tire blowouts.
 All too often they do not meet the required standard.
 A truck accident lawyer in Texas can pore through the records and documents to see that the company met certain standards.

-Truck driver negligence may arise when the driver overlooks the required daily pre-trip safety inspection of the tractor-trailer.
-Drivers are required to document such inspections.
-At the Herrera Law Firm, we're very familiar with Texas law and understand how to apply it aggressively to our clients' cases.
+Truck driver negligence can arise when the driver overlooks the required daily pre-trip safety inspection of the tractor-trailer.
+Drivers are required to document these inspections.
+Then there are the insurance companies.
+They often make a lowball settlement offer or deny your claim altogether.